kmaterna/cubbie/README.md

 ## Description

-Dislcaimer: this library is under development and is not finished.
+Dislcaimer: this library is under development and is frequently updated.
 Nonetheless, please feel free to read, fork, use, and/or contribute.

 ### Capabilities:
 * The scripts in Data_Search_and_Download will search through SciHub for Sentinel-1 images and make maps of image footprints and timing plots.
 You can optionally download all your search results too.